Chapter 1 Week 1

 1.7 Data: Variables and observations

 We know that in the period from May 2016 to May 2017, Greater Manchester Police recorded a total of 420228 crimes.
-We also know that the largest number were recorded in the “Anti-social behaviour” crime category, with 122443 instances.
+We also know that the largest numbers were recorded in the “Anti-social behaviour” crime category, with 122443 instances.
 The fewest number of incidents was recorded for the “Possession of weapons” category, with 2009 instances.

 We can also track changes in the number of crimes over time: